Policies and Procedures for Boards and Commissions

-- Must be a qualified voter;
+- Must be a qualified voter in Washington County;

-All qualified candidates, applying for the first time, must complete an Application for Appointment to City of Brenham Boards and Commissions form and submit it to the City Secretary before October 1st.
-Current members wanting to be reappointed to their current board/commission must submit a Request for Re-Appointment to City of Brenham Boards and Commissions” form to the City Secretary prior to October 1st.
-If a current member would like to be considered for appointment to a different Board, they will need to submit the “Application for Appointment” form for the board or commission for which they would like to be considered.
+All qualified persons, applying for the first time, must complete an “Application for Appointment to City of Brenham Boards and Commissions” form and submit it to the City Secretary before November 1st.
+Current members wanting to be reappointed to their current board/commission must submit a “Request for Re-Appointment to City of Brenham Boards and Commissions” form to the City Secretary prior to November 1st.
+If a current member would like to be considered for appointment to a different board, he/she will need to submit the “Application for Appointment” form for the board or commission for which they would like to be considered.